Browse by Medical Category

 To develop the treatment plan for radiation therapy, the medical team will schedule your child for a CT simulation.
 The CT simulation is a “rehearsal” for radiation treatment that is completed with a CT scan.
 Some scans require contrast material during the scan to make certain organs more visible on the imaging.

 During the CT simulation, the patient will be asked to lay down on the treatment table.
-The radiation therapists will make small adjustments to straighten your child’s body.
+The radiation therapists then make small adjustments to straighten your child’s body.
 Depending upon the location of the treatment, a mask or mold may be made during the CT simulation.
 This exact position will be reproduced daily during radiation treatment to ensure accurate and precise delivery of Proton therapy.

 Many families have questions about how to talk about radiation treatment with their child receiving treatment, as well as with siblings.
 The most important things are to be honest and to talk with children in a way that is appropriate for their age and developmental stage.
 In doing this, children can lead the conversation and ask questions they feel they need answered.
 If you do not know the answer to a question, that is okay.
 You can offer to make a list of questions with your child that you can ask the care team together.